m0euk/RDS-Bridge/README.md

 antenna, your browser downstairs.
 The helper always runs next to your browser and connects out to the radio.
 You still install and run rtl_tcp or spyserver yourself; a web page can't launch them for you.

-**Tuning:** when the server allows control, tune from the main frequency readout or the panel's Tune To box — a small move shifts within the captured span instantly, a larger jump retunes the radio itself.
+**Tuning:** when the server allows control, tune from the **main frequency readout above the waterfall** (or by clicking / scrolling the waterfall) — a small move shifts within the captured span instantly, a larger jump retunes the radio itself.
 If the server refuses control (SpyServer's `allow_control=0`, or another client got there first), set the frequency in your SDR software and RDS Bridge follows it.

 **RF waterfall:** with a SpyServer source the helper relays the server's own display spectrum and RDS Bridge paints it as a full RF waterfall — click, scroll and Ctrl-zoom it like any other.
 It spans the